systemjs/systemjs/docs/architecture.md

 Unlike running traditional module resolution on a filesystem, module resolution in the browser is constrained by latency.
 The standard technique for looking up a custom name like `import _ from 'lodash'` would be to run through a series of local folder paths which may contain the module, or to run through a hierarchy of folders.
-In the browser this would result in many requests back and fourth which would not be good for user experience due to the delay.
+In the browser this would result in many requests back and forth which would not be good for user experience due to the delay.
+Because SystemJS is built from the browser loading perspective first, this is the concern that defines the resolution process.

 AMD loaders solved this problem by using a feature called map configuration.
 It involves providing configuration to the loader at startup that tells the loader where to find the module: